For consultants, fractional CTOs & agencies Engagement playbook

 Planning phase

-Turns Figma frames, error logs, and rough prompts into codebase-grounded user stories posted straight into the client's Jira board.
-The PM hours come back first.
+Turns Figma frames, error logs, and rough prompts into codebase-grounded user stories posted straight into the client's tracker.
+Specs arrive clear enough to pass the feasibility gate instead of bouncing back with questions.

 @devintern/code